Environmental law and practice in Australia: overview

 Transport and disposal of asbestos waste must be carried out in accordance with all relevant legislation and guidelines, including the Controlled Waste Regulations.

-As at 5 September 2012, many jurisdictions in Australia have implemented, or are close to implementing, the model Work Health and Safety Act (WHS Act) and associated regulations and codes of practice, which is designed to implement national harmonisation of occupational health and safety laws across all Australian jurisdictions.
+Many jurisdictions in Australia have implemented a model Work Health and Safety Act (WHS Act) and associated regulations and codes of practice, which is designed to implement national harmonisation of occupational health and safety laws across all Australian jurisdictions.
 The WHS Act requires all persons who conduct a business or undertaking to, so far as is reasonably practicable, ensure workers (among others) are not put at risk in the course of the business or undertaking.
 The regulations include specific obligations to manage and control asbestos.

 In Western Australia, a licence from WorkSafe is required for the removal of most materials that contain asbestos.
 There are two types of licence: